-- 1. Evidence of a council-sponsored fundraising project or a charitable collection project if fundraising is not allowed. - □ 2.
-Copy of project revenues and contributions report. - □ 3.
+- 1. Evidence of a council-sponsored fundraising project.
+(A charitable collection project may be substituted if fundraising is not an allowed council activity.) - □ 2.
+Copy of project revenues and contributions report. - 3.
 Evidence of pre-project research on potential charities. - 4.
 List of reputable charitable groups and organizations considered by the student council.